deltaswapio/deltaswap/whitepapers/0002_governance_messaging.md

     NewContract [32]byte
 }

-// PhylaxSetUpgrade is a VAA that instructs an implementation to upgrade the current guardian set PhylaxSetUpgrade struct {
+// PhylaxSetUpgrade is a VAA that instructs an implementation to upgrade the current phylax set PhylaxSetUpgrade struct {
     // Core Wormhole Module
     Module [32]byte = "Core"